amazon-science/adaptive-feature-transfer/README.md

 | LLaMA 7B                         | meta-llama/Llama-2-7b-hf         |
 | LLaMA Chat 7B                    | meta-llama/Llama-2-7b-chat-hf    |
 | CLIP ResNet50 for SNLI-VE        | CLIP                             |

-## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

-## License

-This project is licensed under the Apache-2.0 License.